nodejs/node/doc/api/http.md

 * `callback` {Function}
 * Returns {boolean}

-If this method is called and header is not sent, it will call `this._implicitHeader` to flush implicit header.
+If this method is called and the header is not sent, it will call `this._implicitHeader` to flush implicit header.
 If the message should not have a body (indicated by `this._hasBody`), the call is ignored and `chunk` will not be sent.
-It could be useful when handling particular message which must not include a body. e.g. response to `HEAD` request, `204` and `304` response.
+It could be useful when handling a particular message which must not include a body. e.g. response to `HEAD` request, `204` and `304` response.

 `chunk` can be a string or a buffer.
 When `chunk` is a string, the